Better living leads to a better society ..

 VISION

-Demonstrate self-resilience and self-reliance come from within.
+Demonstrate that self-resilience and self-reliance come from within.

 VALUES